mohammad29282928/handwritingdetection/README.md

 results:
 for English digit detection and recognition  in Persian check
 based on test8:
-vit-large -> db-mobilenet-v3-large or resnet50
+vit-base -> db-mobilenet-v3-large or resnet50

 based on test7:
 parseq -> db-mobilenet-v3-large